-The Robot is an artist who has been working in various mediums since it was a small automaton.
+The Robot is an artist bot who has been working in various mediums since it was a small automaton.
 From a purely artistic standpoint, The Robot is a muralist working mostly in acrylics and spray paint.
 The Robot enjoys creating abstract art using shades, tones and lots of dots; lots and lots of dots.

 There is an overtly political side to The Robot who creates books and linoleum block prints reflecting political angst using a Robot theme.
 In 2004 The Robot started a decidedly political mail art campaign.
-Over 200 stylized prints were distributed via the USPS.
+Over 300 stylized block prints were distributed via the USPS.
 The project was well-received and has grown to current fruition consisting mainly of brief screeds on the backside of original linoleum block prints.

 The Robot’s formal training as a biblio-bot is reflected in its works exploring data, information, knowledge, propaganda and media.
 The Robot also works with oils, crayons, opaque watercolors, and occasional stencil art graffiti (don’t try this at home) and is still active in mail art.